Foley's: 1900s – 1951

 1922: Foley Bros. moved into a three-story building next door to 400 Main Street.
 Later that year, the store became the city's largest department store.
 Shoes, a beauty shop, and radio sets were included.

 1941: When the United States entered World War II, Foley Bros. diverted the efforts of the advertising and personnel departments to bond drives and other wartime services.
 All sales promotions were suspended during this time.

 1945: Federated Department Stores president Fred Lazarus, Jr., came to Houston to visit his son, who was stationed at a nearby Army camp.
 Mr. Lazarus discovered that Foley Bros. was for sale and bought it.

-1947: Now part of Federated, Foley's opened at 1110 Main Street on October 20 in downtown Houston.
+1947: Foley's opened at 1110 Main Street on October 20 in downtown Houston.
 Federated spent $13 million to build this new store, which was heralded by the press as the nation's "most modern department store".

 1951: The first official Foley's Thanksgiving Day Parade was held.

+1960–1999

 1960–1967: Sharpstown, Foley's first branch store opened.
 Pasadena, Almeda-Genoa, and Northwest stores soon followed.

 1971–1979: Memorial City and Greenspoint opened in Houston, and Highland Mall opened in Austin.

 1980–1987: San Jacinto, North Star, Willowbrook, Barton Creek, West Oaks, Ingram Park, Deerbrook, Post Oak, College Station, and Padre Staples opened.

 Federated merges Foley’s and Dallas-based Sanger Harris as Foley’s.

 1988: The May Department Stores Company acquired Foley's in Houston and Filene's in Boston from Federated.